 Your furniture assets require regular inspection to ensure that they’ll be appropriate for the interior design you’ve created.
 If clients saw chips, scratches, or rips in different items, they’d think twice about accepting your work!

 When a receiving company can identify and resolve these issues before the eventual delivery, it can save you weeks of potential delays.
 You’ll also avoid the frustration of a client who discovers the damage.

 Some items fit in a standard box.
 However, adding a little packing material is a relatively straightforward project to receive and deliver items from a climate-controlled setting.

 You’ll also find that some products need a custom crate to ensure safe delivery.
-These items might include a marble tabletop, a glass fixture, or different paintings and sculptures.
-Specialty light fixtures are a common item that requires this extra attention.
+These items might include a marble tabletop, a glass fixture, or paintings and sculptures.
+Specialty light fixtures are an everyday item that requires this extra attention.

 It helps to work with an agency that doesn’t outsource this service to avoid delays or extra costs when completing an interior design project.